AdamJelley/AdamJelley.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a PhD student in the [Bayesian and Neural Systems group](https://www.bayeswatch.com/) at the University of Edinburgh, supervised by [Professor Amos Storkey](https://homepages.inf.ed.ac.uk/amos/) in the [School of Informatics](https://www.ed.ac.uk/informatics) and [Dr Katja Hofmann](https://www.microsoft.com/en-us/research/people/kahofman/) at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).
+I’m a PhD student in the [Bayesian and Neural Systems group](https://www.bayeswatch.com/) at the University of Edinburgh, supervised by [Professor Amos Storkey](https://homepages.inf.ed.ac.uk/amos/) in the [School of Informatics](https://www.ed.ac.uk/informatics).

 My research is focused on developing more sample efficient deep reinforcement learning algorithms to improve the performance of systems making automated decisions, supported by a [Microsoft Research Scholarship](https://www.microsoft.com/en-us/research/academic-program/phd-scholarship-europe-middle-east-africa/).